HF-MB/Portfolio/README.md

 # Data Analytics Portfolio

 Welcome to my Data Analytics Portfolio!
 This repository serves as inventory for my journey and work in the field of data analysis.
-It's a collection of projects where I discovered insights and presented these findings in a way, that is easy to comprehend.
+It's a collection of the projects I have done over the years.

 ## Projects Overview

-All my projects can be found in their own directory with a report on the key findings.
-Below is a brief overview on my previous projects:
+All my projects can be found in their own directory with a description of the project.
+Below is a brief overview:

+### 4. Dashboard PieChart Query (for BigQuery)
+   - **Dataset**: [snapshotTime] Data set is not publicly available
+   - **Tools**: SQL in the BigQuery dialect
+   - **Synopsis**: a data aggregation through comparing changes over time.

+### 3. Data Multiplier
+   - **Dataset**: [*] Tool works with any data in csv format.
+   - **Tools**: Python (Pandas, )
+   - **Synopsis**: A complex tool to manipulate a data set based on the users input.

 ### 2. Hotel Booking Demand
    - **Dataset**: [Hotel Booking Demand](https://www.sciencedirect.com/science/article/pii/S2352340918315191?via%3Dihub)